evilC/AutoHotInterception/README.md

 ```

 `AHI` is an AHK class that makes it easy to interact with the AutoHotInterception DLL.
 For example, it wraps `GetDeviceList()` to make it return a normal AHK array.
 Most of the time you will not need it.
-For advanced users, if you wish to directly communicate with the AHI DLL, you can call `AHI.Instance` instead of `AHI` for most functions (eg sending of synthesized input).
+For advanced users, if you wish to directly communicate with the AHI DLL (eg for best possible performance), you can call `AHI.Instance` instead of `AHI` for most functions (eg when sending of synthesized input using `SendMouseMove`).

 ## Finding Device IDs
 ### Finding a specific device